 Why you need company and industry market intelligence:

-→ To gain access to the goldmine of “hidden” or unadvertised jobs.
+→ To gain access to the goldmine of “hidden” or unadvertised executive jobs.

 → To determine how you’re uniquely qualified to help your target companies overcome current challenges.

-→ To learn how to align your brand and ROI value with their needs.
+→ To learn how to define your personal brand and ROI around your potential value to them.

 → To identify those all-important relevant keywords and phrases to use across your career marketing.

 → To identify the people at your target companies to connect with for insider information, introductions and leads.

 → To circumvent the gatekeepers, avoiding the HR-driven search process, by positioning yourself in front of and connecting directly with key decision makers.

 → To help you with due diligence when assessing potential employers.